alexpung/taxCalculator/README.md

 Known limitation:

-1. Corporate Action is not handled yet
+1. ~~Corporate Action is not handled yet~~ Now support forward split and reverse split
 2. Most of the GUI interface is not implemented yet

 This project use Poetry to manage dependency.